carlosbarbosamexico/narayana/README.md

 ---

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ---

-## 📄 License
+## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ---

+## Contact

+**Primary Maintainer**: Carlos Barbosa
+**Email**: carlosbarbosamexico@gmail.com

+For questions, collaboration opportunities, or research inquiries, please reach out via email or open an issue on GitHub.

+---

-## 🙏 Acknowledgments
+## Acknowledgments

-Developed with ❤️ by Carlos Barbosa and contributors.
+Developed by Carlos Barbosa and contributors.

 Special thanks to:
 - The Rust community for amazing tools and libraries